 Hampton Hare & Hounds

 A fun series of 5 handicap races over a 3.5 mile course for club members on Wed evenings and weekend mornings.
 See here for more details.
-Results here.
-Next race on Sunday 14th August at 9:30am
+Results here for races 1 & 2.
+Next race on Wednesday 31st August at 7:00pm

 Local paddles on Saturdays at 09:30 and Wednesdays at 18:00 plus: